revg75/SQPersist/README.md

 -----------------
 If your object contains some properties of ***SQPObject*** type, or ***NSArray*** of SQPObject.
 The children objects will be save too, when you call the method ***SQPSaveEntity*** of the main object.

+If you need your object to contain a property of type NSArray which needs to be stored as a one to many relationship with your object then you MUST name your property with the prefix own.
+So for example

+If you have an object User which can have many Cars you would create two models User and Car

+Your User model would need a property declared with the prefix own like so

+#import "SQPObject.h"

+@class Car;

+@interface User : SQPObject
+@property (nonatomic, strong) NSMutableArray* ownCar;

+@end

+If you store objects of type Car in the ownCar array they will be stored in a table with a foreign key relating the User object so that upon retreival of a particular user object it will load this array with all cars that the user owns.
+It does this automatically as long as you name your array property with prefix own.

 Manipulate the objects
 ----------------------